undreamai/LLMUnity/README.md

   - `Asynchronous Startup` allows to start the server asynchronously
   - `Remote` select to allow remote access to the server
   - `Port` port to run the server
-  - `killExistingServersOnStart` kills existing servers by the Unity project on startup to handle Unity crashes
+  - `Kill Existing Servers On Start` kills existing servers by the Unity project on startup to handle Unity crashes

 </details>